-Insect damage on maize plants and stored grains potentially impedes food security in Africa (1-3).
-The fall armyworm (FAW) and stem borers in the field, and the maize weevil (MW) in storage facilities are some of the most devastating insect pests on the continent.
-These insect pests cause yield losses ranging 10 90% leading to loss of grain marketability, and consumer health to the possible contamination of the grain with mycotoxin such as aflatoxins (3-6).
-In Africa, tremendous efforts were made during the last two decades to build host plant resistance to insect pests in maize through traditional pedigree (phenotypic)-based selection (PS) with substantial desirable results.
-Several Africa adapted maize lines were developed and successfully tested for resistance to MW damage on grains (7-12).
+Insect damage on maize plants and stored grains potentially impede food security in Africa (1-3).
+The fall armyworm (FAW) and stem borers in the field, and the maize weevil (MW) in storage facilities are some of the most devastating insect pests on the continent causing yield losses ranging from 10 to 90% leading to loss of grain marketability, and consumer health concerns due to the possible contamination of the grain with mycotoxin such as aflatoxins (3-6).
+In Africa, tremendous efforts were made during the last two decades to build host plant resistance to insect pests in maize through traditional pedigree (phenotypic)-based selection (PS) with substantial results.
+Several Africa adapted maize lines were developed and successfully tested for resistance to MW damage on grains MW damage on grains (7-12).
 Some of the success stories are from the International Center for Maize and Wheat Improvement (CIMMYT) of Kenya through the Insect Resistant Maize for Africa project (IRMA) that produced several storage pest and stem borer resistant maize lines (7,8,13-15).
-On the other hand, FAW is a recent pest on the continent, first reported in 2016 in West and Central African countries (16), from where it spread throughout the African continent (17).
-Hence, although efforts to develop FAW resistant varieties are underway at several institutions including CIMMYT, published reports of FAW resistant varieties are not yet available (18,19).
+On the other hand, FAW is a recent pest on the continent and was first reported in 2016 in West and Central African countries (16), from where it spread throughout the African continent (17).
+Hence, although efforts to develop FAW resistant varieties are not yet available (18,19).

-The complex nature of insect resistance traits makes PS slow and expensive, and thus, difficult to implement, especially for resource-constrained breeding programs (20).
-Application of traditional markerassisted selection (MAS) is hampered by the necessity to first discover resistance-associated genomic regions through genetic linkage and genome-wide association mapping methods, both with several shortcomings, especially for complex traits (21-23).
-In addition, genetic linkage and genome-wide association mapping studies have seldom been explored in African germplasm (8,24), which further impedes the application of MAS in the development of insect resistance maize germplasm in Africa.
-In a previous study, we discovered several quantitative trait nucleotides and genes that are putatively associated with FAW and MW resistance confirming the quantitative nature of these traits, hence the difficulty in improving these traits through MAS (25).
-An alternative to both PS and MAS is genomic selection (GS) which uses whole-genome markers to perform genomic prediction (GP) of breeding values of unphenotyped genotypes from to select superior candidate genotypes for which produce hybrids or to advance to the next generation (26).
+However, the complex nature of insect resistance traits makes PS slow and expensive, and thus, difficult to implement, especially for resource-constrained breeding programs (20).
+Application of traditional marker-assisted selection (MAS) is hampered by the necessity to first discover resistance-associated genomic regions through genetic linkage and GWAS methods, both with several shortcomings, especially for complex traits (21-23) and have seldom been conducted in African germplasm (8,24), further impeding the application of MAS in the development of insect resistance maize lines in Africa.
+Moreover, in a previous study, we discovered several quantitative trait nucleotides and genes putatively associated with FAW and MW resistance which confirmed the quantitative nature of these traits, and thus, the difficulty in trying to improve these traits through MAS (25).
+An alternative to both PS and MAS is genomic selection (GS) which uses whole-genome markers to perform genomic prediction (GP) of breeding values of unphenotyped genotypes from which to select superior candidate genotypes for crossing to produce hybrids or to advance to the next generation (26).
 GS was reported to achieve up to threefold annual genetic gain in maize improvement when compared to MAS, due to a more efficient accounting of trait-associated QTL, faster selection cycles, and lower phenotyping costs (27-33).

-Several statistical and Machine Learning GP models with various strengths and weaknesses have been developed to adapt to different contexts that are partly influenced by the genetic architecture of traits (number and effect size of QTL, proportions of additive and non-additive genetic effects) and reproductive classes of plants (allogamous vs autogamous vs clonally propagated) (34-36).
+Several statistical and machine learning GP models with various strengths and weaknesses have been developed to adapt to different contexts partly influenced by the genetic architecture of traits (number and effect size of QTL, proportions of additive and non-additive genetic effects) and reproductive classes of plants (allogamous vs autogamous vs clonally propagated) (34-36).
 Therefore, to effectively implement GS in crop improvement programs, it is necessary to employ a holistic approach to determine the best GP strategy for particular breeding targets for given crop species (31,37).
 Statistical models for GS vary on their prior assumptions and treatment of marker effects (31).
 Parametric models focus on parameter estimates rather than prediction while nonparametric algorithms give priority to prediction and have fewer assumptions (38).
 Some parametric methods assume the SNP effects follow a normal distribution with equal variance for all loci which seems unrealistic in practice.